 Thre are two main boathouses in Oxford that offer punts (of flat-bottom boats) for rent.
 You can see them here.
 If you’re early (around 10 am), you don’t need to make a booking.
 However, weekends can get a little busier, so make sure you call in advance to get a punt for your date.

 Now, you might be wondering: Will I make a fool of myself if I invite a person for a punting date when I have never punted in my entire life?
 The answer is… practice makes perfect.
 Punting is not difficult, but if you’ve never tried it, you’ll probably nose and be nosed by other boats as you leave the boathouse.
 This is perfectly normal 🙂

 It’s not uncommon to have a date in a museum.
 After all, Oxford has some of the best in the world.
 The Ashmolean, for example, has incredible archaeological pieces and a beautiful rooftop restaurant to rest your feet after walking through its fascinating halls.
 And the History of Science Museum holds an incredible collection of medieval to modern instruments.

 The Museum of Natural History is a great option too, as it has a variety of strange creatures to chat about.
 And if you want something a little more recent, why not try Modern Art Oxford?
 This gallery is, after all, one of the UK’s leading contemporary art spaces.

-The History of Science Museum holds a large collection of scientific instruments ranging from Middle Ages to the 19th century.
-The museum building is also known as the Old Ashmolean
+The History of Science Museum holds a large collection of scientific instruments ranging from the Middle Ages to the 19th century.
+Housed in what was once the Ashmolean, the museum

 Mini Golfing and Escape Rooms